Village of FPC

 - Student-parents know their children are safe and secure, while they are also attending school.
 They set an example for their children demonstrating that education is the ultimate equalizer.
 Education provides the means for families to move upward financially and socially.
 The school supports them in their efforts and reinforces the importance of education at every level.

-- The Village operates the Rutledge Institute for Early Childhood Education located on the California University of Pennsylvania campus.
-This school is funded by a gift to Cal U from Karen and Tom Rutledge and children attend at no cost to their families.
+- The Village operates the Rutledge Institute for Early Childhood Education located on the Pennsylvania Western University--California campus.
+This school is funded by a gift to Cal U from the Rutledge Family Foundation and children attend at no cost to families.
 The Rutledge Institute is a successful collaboration among private donors, the nonprofit Village, and higher education that brings the best early learning opportunities to young children primarily from the Mon Valley.

 Primary Revenue Sources